Florida Home Insurance Rates by County

 NFIP vs private flood →Claims History

 Both your personal claims history and the claims history of your property (via CLUE reports) affect your premium.
-Multiple claims in the past 3-5 years can significantly increase rates or limit carrier options.
+Recent or repeated claims can increase rates or limit carrier options.

 Distance from Coast

-Even within the same county, being 5 miles inland vs. on the waterfront can make a 30-50% difference in premium.
+Even within the same county, an inland address and a waterfront address can price very differently.
 Carriers use precise geolocation to assess wind and storm surge exposure.

 The Florida Office of Insurance Regulation provides a free rate comparison tool called CHOICES that shows sample homeowners rates by county from multiple carriers.
 It compares three home profiles: a pre-2001 home without wind mitigation, a pre-2001 home with wind mitigation, and a new construction home valued at $300,000.